28 Nov DEVIL ARK

 Meanwhile, Devil Ark continues to strive for a larger population with an increasing focus on suitability for release back to the wild when the time is right.
 Following another successful year, Devil Ark has produced a beautiful 69 joeys during the 2019-2020 breeding season.
 Those joeys will form the next generation of the species, leading their species away from extinction.

-Joeys will naturally wean from their mothers in November, at which time they will be caught by Devil Ark keepers and placed with other devils equal to their own size and age to learn important social skills.
+Joeys will naturally wean from their mothers in November, at which time they will be caught by Aussie Ark Rangers and placed with other devils equal to their own size and age to learn important social skills.
 It is an extremely busy time of year at the Ark, with over 130 Tasmanian devils being caught for health checks, preventative health care treatments, and creation of new breeding configurations prior to the next breeding season.

 While Devil Ark remains the most cost-effective solution to managing Tasmanian devils in captivity at approximately $2,200 per year per devil compared to the industry average of $10,000 per annum per devil, it is still an expensive project.

 You can help support Devil Ark and share the journey of saving one of Australia’s most unique, loved and iconic species by donating today.